cpske/ISP/feedback/tax-calculator.md

     return tax
 ```

-**No Credit** for code that has 2 identical methods for computing "ordinary income tax" and "combined income tax" that use the same formula.
+**No Credit** for creating 2 identical methods that compute "ordinary income tax" and "combined income tax" using the same formula.
 That is still **duplicate code**.

 ## 6. Inline Temp and Replace "elif" with "if"